makehumancommunity/community-plugins-mhapi/README.md

 In the reference, "G.app.mhapi._NAMESPACE_" has been excluded.
 So the "getHuman()" call found on the "internals" page here is actuall called "G.app.mhapi.internals.getHuman()".

 * [assets](docs/assets.md): These are calls related to reading, parsing and manipulating assets.
+* [exports](docs/exports.md): Functionality for exporting the human to a file, and for listing available export formats.
 * [internals](docs/internals.md): These are calls which you would normally not need to make.
 They give you low-level access to internal MakeHuman objects.
 * [locations](docs/locations.md): Gives you information about file and directory locations.
 * [mesh](docs/mesh.md): Operations on and info about the mesh as such (ie direct access to vertices, edges and faces)